rdlauer/articles/platform/first-vs-app-nativescript/part2.md

 > Tip: Read more about layouts in this article on ["Demystifying NativeScript Layouts"](http://developer.telerik.com/featured/demystifying-nativescript-layouts/)

 If you recall from last time, our simple Bill Murray app is going to have one page with a `TabView` containing two views of data.
-One tab is going to show quotes and images from some of his movies and the second will show a chart breaking down the quotes by movie.
+One tab is going to show quotes and images from some of his movies and the second will show a pie chart breaking down the quotes by movie.

-The first view will need the ability to show a random quote (we need a `<Label>` to display a string) and an image of Bill Murray (we need an `<Image>` to display an image).
-We will want the UI elements stacked on each other, so we will use the `<StackLayout>` layout tag.
+The first view will need the ability to show a random quote (we need a `<Label>` element to display a string) and an image of Bill Murray (we need an `<Image>` element to display an image).
+We will want the UI elements stacked on each other, so we will use a `<StackLayout>` element.

 Open up `main-page.xml` and replace the current contents with this: